-- Overall area of site The forest community is part of a larger network of forest communities, and therefore this criteria is met. - Area of forest interior contained within the forest stand There is more than 10 ha of interior forest found present within the stand, and therefore this criteria is met. - Age and tree composition of forest stand An array of tree composition was noted within the stand, with most trees mid-aged.
-Therefore, this criteria is met. - Amount of vertical stratification of site -Vertical stratification was not noted within the forest community, and therefore this criteria is not met. - Amount of contiguous closed-canopy/open areas in forest stand The forest community has a relatively closed canopy, and therefore this criteria is met. - Degree of disturbance on site Given the adjacent agricultural activity, this criteria is not met. - Amount of adjacent residential development There are occasional residences, but no true residential development, therefore this criteria is met. - Current representation of habitat in planning area This habitat is abundantly available within the planning area, therefore this criteria is not met. - Provision of significant wildlife habitat There are no other candidate significant wildlife habitats identified in association with these communities, therefore this criteria is not met.
+- Amount of vertical stratification of site -Vertical stratification was not noted within the forest communities, and therefore this criteria is not met. - Amount of contiguous closed-canopy/open areas in forest stand The forest communities have a relatively closed canopy, and therefore this criteria is met. - Degree of disturbance on site Given the adjacent agricultural activity, this criteria is not met. - Amount of adjacent residential development There are occasional residences, but no true residential development, therefore this criteria is met. - Current representation of habitat in planning area This habitat is abundantly available within the planning area, therefore this criteria is not met. - Provision of significant wildlife habitat There are no other candidate significant wildlife habitats identified in association with these communities, therefore this criteria is not met.